 SignotaurTool.exe sign -a <APIKey> -s <SignServer> -t <Thumbprint> --fd SHA256 connection.rdp

-Timestamping (--tr, --td) and the other common sign options work as usual.
+The other common sign options work as usual.
 See the sign command reference for full details.
+RFC 3161 timestamping (--tr, --td) is supported but has an important caveat for .rdp files specifically — see Timestamping and certificate expiry below.

-The signing cert must be registered in Signotaur as a code-signing certificate, and it must be an RSA certificate.
-ECDSA certificates are not supported for RDP signing:
+The signing cert must be registered in Signotaur as a code-signing certificate.
+RDP signing currently requires an RSA code-signing certificate.

 .rdp filesAfter Windows installs the April 2026 cumulative update (KB5083769, part of CVE-2026-26151), Remote Desktop Connection has three distinct behaviours for a signed .rdp file based on client-side trust state: